fabzak/crazyflie_autonomous_exploration_mapping_navigation/README.md

 | `map_layer_N.yaml` | `resolution`, `origin`, thresholds — read by `nav2_map_server` |
 | `map_layer_N.json` | `z_height`, the authoritative altitude of that layer |

+A cell is written occupied when at least **0.30** of the beams that reached it ended on it, and the live grid and the saved PGM apply that same rule.
+This beam-evidence ratio is not the YAML's `occupied_thresh`, which is a pixel-shade threshold `nav2_map_server` applies when loading the image.

 A layer counts only when all three files exist, and layer numbering must be contiguous from 1. **Nothing writes the layer count down twice**:
 `cf_auto.launch.py` discovers the stack from the map directory and reads each